 - Procedures for adding or removing members from the LLC

-Since there is no standard format for drafting an operating agreement, you can feel free to address any other issues you believe necessary to address in your document.
-Unlike your articles of organization, your LLC's operating agreement does not need to be filed with the state, and its terms will not be available to the public.
+Since there is no standard format for drafting an LLC operating agreement, you can feel free to address any other necessary issues.
+Unlike your articles of organization, you do not file your LLC's operating agreement with the state, and its terms are available to the public.

 All LLCs with more than a single member should apply with the Internal Revenue Service (IRS) for an Employer Identification Number (EIN).
-Your EIN is the IRS's unique number to track your LLC for tax purposes.
+Your EIN is the IRS's unique number to track your LLC for tax purposes, just like a Social Security number for your personal taxes.
 You can get a free EIN in minutes by applying on the IRS website.
-Be sure you are applying on the IRS.gov website because the first results for an internet search are often companies that will charge you to apply for an EIN when the IRS issues them for free.

 - Open a business bank account